dannynacker/octAVEs/README.md

 octAVEs loads the audio using librosa and computes the STFT, then extracts prominent peaks per time slice.

-autoTUNE also loads the audio but uses librosa’s CQT to generate a spectrogram with logarithmically spaced bins.
+autoTUNED also loads the audio but uses librosa’s CQT to generate a spectrogram with logarithmically spaced bins.
 This results in spectral peaks that are automatically aligned (“autotuned”) to the nearest musical note.

 Frequency Mapping & Transposition: